Call Us: 800-207-2259

 What You'll Need

-• Glove
+• Gloves

-• Basic # 2 Phillips Screwdriver (or a Cordless drill with a #2 bit)
+• Basic #2 Phillips screwdriver (or a cordless drill with a #2 bit)

 • Wrench or socket set